Bob Foster (politician)

-Robert Foster (born January 1, 1947) is an American former businessman and politician who served as the mayor of Long Beach, California.
+Robert Foster (January 1, 1947 – November 30, 2025) was an American businessman and politician who served as the mayor of Long Beach, California.
 He was elected in a runoff election in 2006.
 Prior to serving as mayor, Foster climbed the ranks of Southern California Edison, becoming president in 2002.
 Foster was appointed to the California State University Board of Trustees in 1998 by Governor Pete Wilson.
 He had previously worked for the California State Senate as a consultant on state energy policy.

-Education and Career
+Early life and career

 Foster in 2008 at Blair Field.

 Foster was born and raised in Brooklyn, New York.
 He attended San Jose State University for his undergraduate studies, majoring in public administration.
 During his college years, he installed carpet to put himself through college, and on weekends while working at the Sacramento State Capitol, and Energy Committee.
 This was helpful during the early years having a family.

 After graduating, he began working for the California State Senate while he began PhD coursework in political science at the University of California, Davis.
 Later, Foster worked for the Senate Energy Committee, where he helped develop legislation that created statewide energy efficiency standards.
 He also taught for one semester as the "Leader-in-Residence" in the Department of Political Science at San Jose State University.